ethereum/go-ethereum/content/docs/developers/dapp-developer/mobile.md

 let chain = GethNewBigInt(1) // Chain identifier of the main net
 ```

-*Although Swift usually rewrites `NSError` returns to throws, this particular
-instance seems to have been missed for some reason (possibly due to it being a
-constructor).
-It will be fixed in a later version of the iOS bindings when the appropriate
-fixes are implemented upstream in the `gomobile` project.*

 The transaction `tx` can now be signed using the authorization methods described above:

 ```swift